 In a straight line from Koh Ra on the mainland to The Surin Islands, Richelieu Rock is two thirds of the way, nearer to The Surin Islands than to Koh Ra.
 Baan Nam Khem is on the mainland of Thailand, in the northern part of Phang Nga Province.
 This is the departure pier for Richelieu Rock day trips, but most Richelieu Rock scuba diving trips are by liveaboard.
 They usually use Tab Lamu Pier, and visit The Similans, Koh Bon & Koh Tachai first.

 Being located in deep water far from land means that Richelieu Rock isn’t affected by pollution or too many tourists.
 Also, the surrounding water is deep in all directions, and this makes it like an oasis in the desert, attracting lots of life.
 There are millions of creatures at Richelieu Rock, some live there and others visit to feed, breed or be cleaned.
 Nutrient-rich currents from several directions ensure that Richelieu Rock is permanently supplied with vital plankton.
 The size of the Richelieu Rock dive site and the fact that there are so many things to see there makes it a very special place.
 It’s easily possible to dive three or more times on the same day and still enjoy every dive like it’s a new one.

 There are only two ways to visit Richelieu Rock for scuba diving in Thailand.
 These are by day trip from Khao Lak or by liveaboard diving cruise from Khao Lak, Phuket or Ranong.
-It’s not possible to join on a day trip from Phuket, and only some boats offer Richelieu Rock snorkelling options.
+It’s not possible to join on a day trip from Phuket, and boats don't normally offer Richelieu Rock snorkelling options.

 Richelieu Rock Liveaboard